mjnguyennz/ml_workshop_kiwiruby/ML_with_PyCall.md

 # Machine Learning in Ruby using PyCall

-# Introduction
+## Introduction

 In this exercise, we will explore the machine learning tools available in Python while still writing Ruby.
 This is thanks to a fantastic ruby gem called [`pycall`](https://github.com/mrkn/pycall.rb).
 By using this gem, we can leverage the many Python libraries for data science and data visualisation.

-# Setup for using PyCall in this workshop
+## Setup for using PyCall in this workshop

-1. Install Python 3.5 or higher
-If you have Windows or Linux, instructions on installing Python can be found at: http://docs.python-guide.org/en/latest/starting/installation/
+1.
-Be sure to install Python version 3.5.3 or higher.
+Install Python 3.5.3 or higher.
 These installations will come with package management tool `pip3`, so you will not have to install it separately.
+- If you have Windows or Linux, instructions on installing Python can be found at: http://docs.python-guide.org/en/latest/starting/installation/

-Use Homebrew for Mac installation
+- Use Homebrew for Mac installation:
 ```
 $ brew update
 $ brew install python3
 ```
-Confirm that your version of python is greater than 3.5
+- Confirm that your version of python is greater than 3.5.3
 ```
 $ python3 --version
 ```
-Confirm that pip is also installed
+- Confirm that pip is also installed
 ```
 $ pip3 --version
 ```

+2.
-2. Install Python libraries
+Install Python libraries
 ```
 $ pip3 install numpy
 $ pip3 install pandas